ITSM

 The most flexible no-code ITSM solution

 Enterprise Service Management (ESM) applies the principles of IT Service Management (ITSM) to departments beyond IT.
-But to understand what that actually means, it helps to look at the concept behind it: organizing internal operations around services.
+The goal is to organize internal operations around services: repeatable types of support or work delivered from one team to another.

-ESM is gaining traction because it solves a common problem: inconsistent internal service delivery.
+ESM solves a systemic problem: inconsistent internal service delivery.
 When departments rely on emails, ad hoc chats, or disconnected spreadsheets to handle requests, it’s difficult to track performance or hold anyone accountable.
 Delays become common, workloads pile up without visibility, and employees waste time figuring out how to get help.

 A structured approach changes that.
 ESM brings repeatable processes, shared tools, and clear service definitions across the organization.
 That clarity is one of the main reasons ESM adoption continues to grow.
 According to a survey by AXELOS and ITSM.tools, 68% of organizations already have Enterprise Service Management initiatives underway.
 More than half consider their implementation well advanced.
 Only 11% reported no plans to adopt it.